 Field Notes

-Cinematography & digital camera workflows from a Sony Venice owner, camera operator and DP.
+Cinematography & digital camera workflows from a Sony Venice & FX owner, operator and DOP.

 This blog is a working journal — a place to collect thoughts, tests and observations from the day-to-day of cinematography.
-It covers lighting setups, workflow ideas and camera quirks, mostly centred around Sony systems (I shoot on a Venice, and previously used the FX6 and FX3), though RED and ARRI make the occasional appearance.
+It covers lighting, workflows, ideas, colour and camera quirks, mostly centred around Sony systems (I own on a Venice, and previously used the FX6 and FX3), though RED and ARRI cameras make the occasional appearance.

 Camera Tech Indulgence & The Rush Design VCT Plate for the Sony Venice